WeConnectArchive/waltz-SDK-example/Android/README.md

 ### Customize the login visual

-You can specify the login visual (background image, logo and primary color).
-Those value are all option, so if you don't specify any it will take the default (Waltz brand).
-To do so you need to call the following:
+You can specify the login Visual element (background image, logo, background color & primary color).
+These values are optional.
+If none are specified, the default "Waltz" brand will be applied.
+To specify a login Visual, call the following:

                 public void onLogin() {
 			WaltzLogInFragment fragment = WaltzLogInFragment.newInstance(new WaltzCallback() {